 - (a) Police and Fire Pension Fund Board of Trustees members shall be deemed to be fiduciaries of the Police and Fire Pension Fund.
-Each member individually and the Board of Trustees as a whole shall be required to undergo periodically any and all fiduciary and ethical training required by the Board or by ordinance. - (b) Board of Trustee members shall comply with all requirements of state law with regard to annual public conflict disclosure statements required by members of other public agencies and boards. - (c) (1) No business organization or affiliate thereof that is owned or controlled by, or employs, a member of the Board of Trustees or a spouse, child or sibling of a member of the Board of Trustees {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}\$55 shall directly or indirectly contract with or provide services for the investment of Police and Fire Pension Fund assets during the time of such member's service on the Financial Investment and Advisory Committee or for two (2) years thereafter.
+Each member individually and the Board of Trustees as a whole shall be required to undergo periodically any and all fiduciary and ethical training required by the Board or by ordinance. - (b) Board of Trustee members shall comply with all requirements of state law with regard to annual public conflict disclosure statements required by members of other public agencies and boards. - 30 (c) No business organization or affiliate thereof that is owned or controlled by, or employs, a member of the Board of Trustees or a spouse, child or sibling of a member of the Board of Trustees shall directly or indirectly contract with or provide services for the investment of Police and Fire Pension Fund assets during the time of such member's service on the Board of Trustees or for two (2) years thereafter.